 A sublet, also known as a sublease, is a type of rental arrangement in which a tenant rents out his or her apartment to another individual while still possessing the lease.
 In this setting, the one who has the name on the original lease is called a sublessor.

-There could be various reasons as to why someone would utilize subletting.
-The most common reason, however, is when someone has to leave the apartment for an extended period of time.
+There could be various reasons why someone would utilize subletting.
+The most common reason, however, is when someone has to leave the apartment for an extended time.
 New York City is a city full of immigrants and, when they return to their home country, apartments can stay empty for months.

-During that period, tenants sublet their apartments as a means to cover their rent instead of paying rent on an empty space while they’re away.
+During that period, tenants sublet their apartments as a means to cover their rent instead of paying rent on space while they’re away.

 Another reason someone may sublet is when the tenant has to move out before the termination of the lease.
-During such situations, tenants will find a sublessor in an effort to not violate the terms of their lease.
+During such situations, tenants will find a sublessor to not violate the terms of their lease.
 Which may include penalties for early termination.

 Subletting rules differ by state.
 In most states, subletting is allowed while in other states, the choice is left with tenants to figure it out for themselves.